 | Birch (average case) | 70 | 15,106 | 0.0642 | 970 | +290 | ~1,260 |

-| Birch (high veneer share) | 70 | 22,000 | 0.0642 | 1,412 |
+| Birch (high veneer share) | 70 | 22,000 | 0.0642 | 1,412 | +420 | ~1,830 |

 What this means for the planting decision

-What the simple calculation leaves out
+What the calculation leaves out

-- Carbon credits.
-A young stand sequesters around 3–4.5 tCO2/ha/year while growing.
-At current voluntary-market prices that is €30–55/ha/year of additional revenue.
-Across a 50-year horizon that totals €1,500–2,750/ha, which is material for NPV.
+A young stand sequesters around 3–4.5 tCO2/ha per year while growing.
+At current voluntary-market prices that is €30–55/ha per year of additional revenue, or €1,500–2,750/ha across a 50-year horizon (Eurostat, 2024).
+Within an NPV framework, this is a significant number.

 FAQ